The Study of 177Lu-TLX591 Plus SOC Versus SOC Alone in Patients With mCRPC (ProstACT Global)

 What are we aiming to find?

-The primary objective of the ProstACT GLOBAL study is to determine how effective TLX591 in combination with SoC is in treating metastatic prostate cancer in comparison to SoC alone.
+The primary objective of the ProstACT Global study is to determine how effective TLX591 in combination with SoC is in treating metastatic prostate cancer in comparison to SoC alone.

 Your participation in this study will contribute to the knowledge of the development of future therapies for mCRPC.